 We look to show how a local business is involved in each step of the buyer journey and will provide action items to help your local business develop lasting customer relationships.

-What does awareness mean in terms of the customer journey?
+What does customer journey model awareness mean?
 Essentially, awareness is some form of advertising that grabbed the consumer’s attention and has them interested in a product or service.

-The different forms of brand awareness in terms of marketing or advertising has transformed drastically over the years.
+The different forms of brand awareness in terms of marketing or advertising have transformed drastically over the years.

 Johannes Gutenberg invents the printing press and opens the first-ever print shop in Germany.

 Light posts and signs everywhere become littered with poster advertising.
-In 1867, Billboard rentals become popular and advertisers begin renting out major billboard spaces (OAAA).
+In 1867, Billboard rentals become popular and advertisers begin renting out major billboard spaces for customer journey awareness (OAAA).

 The first paid radio ads were aired in the year 1922.
 Many people believe that the earliest radio commercial was the WEAF “toll broadcasting” program developed by AT&T (Voices).

 The very first television ad appeared on July 1, 1941 during a baseball game on a local channel in New York.
-It was a ten-second commercial advertising Bulova watches and cost a mere four dollars (Quality Logo Products).
+It was a ten-second commercial advertising Bulova watches and cost a mere four dollars (cheap customer journey awareness!)
+(Quality Logo Products).

 To this day, there is still the debate as to which company or which individual created the first PC.
 No matter the official creator, PC technology did not surface until the late 1970s.